vedantlahane/xandar-lab/README.md

 This module is not meant to replace platforms like LeetCode or GFG, but to act as a structured companion inside a larger learning system.

-🤝 Collaboration Model (Planned & Partial)
+🤝 Collaboration Model (Planned / Partial)
-The Practice module supports intentional collaboration, not real-time chat.
+Xandar-Lab supports intentional collaboration, not real-time chat.

-Each user has their own branch
+Each user owns their own branch

 Attempts form a learning tree

 Discussions are attached to specific attempts

-Resolution can reference the discussion that caused it
+Resolutions can reference the discussion that led to clarity

 Branches can be:

-Shared with selected friends
+Shared with selected collaborators

-Hidden or filtered
+Filtered or hidden from view

 Archived or deleted by their owner

-Comments can be hidden without breaking learning history
+Comments can be hidden without breaking learning history.

-Collaboration emphasizes clarity and lineage, not noise.
+Collaboration emphasizes clarity, lineage, and context — not noise.

 🏗️ Project Structure (High Level) xandar-lab/